 - Trailers moving into Acorn Alley or A-sites need to be 20 years or newer

 - Trailers moving into a 30 amp site in Moe’s Place need to be 15 years or newer

 - Trailers moving into a 50 amp site in Moe’s Place need to be 10 years or newer

 Trailers must be kept clean and in attractive condition.

 Once a trailer has moved in, the age restriction no longer applies to it providing it is kept in acceptable condition and the lease has not changed hands.

 Slide-in truck campers and non-manufactured RV’s/Buses are not permitted on seasonal sites.
-Tent trailers are only allowed in Horseshoe Bay and sites A4, A8, A24, A27, A29.
+Hybrid Pop-up trailers are only allowed in A-Sites A4, A8, A24, A27, A29.
+(Starting 2021)